Module manifest

 §Key Types

-• Manifest - The complete manifest structure
+• Manifest - The complete manifest structure, representing the atom.toml file.

-• AtomError - Errors that can occur during manifest processing
+• AtomError - Errors that can occur during manifest processing.

 §Example Manifest

-tag = "my-atom"
+label = "my-atom"

 version = "1.0.0"